VariableClass/digital-hygiene/src/01-getting-started/README.md

 Once you've signed up, you can install the browser extension for your password manager and log in to it.
 You can also install the desktop & mobile apps at this point.

+### Connect to e-mail aliasing service

+If not using **Proton Pass**, where e-mail aliases can be generated directly via **SimpleLogin**, you may still be able to connect your password manager to your e-mail aliasing service.

+**Bitwarden** has functionality to [connect to your e-mail aliasing service](https://bitwarden.com/help/generator) so that you can generate a new alias directly in Bitwarden.

 ### Add the password for your e-mail aliasing service

 Once you're set up, you can add your first password - click *Add* or *New* to add a new login, then enter the URL for your e-mail aliasing service, the username/e-mail you registered with there and the password you entered there at sign up.